 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is usually a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.
+Measures the number of times residents are rehospitalized per 1,000 days of short-term care.

 Short-term Care: ER Visits